trustoverip/tswg-cesr-specification/spec/spec.md

 ```

 #### Signing SAIDs
-Applying signatures to a SAD with SAIDs in place of fully expanded nested SAD content enables compact credentials for domains with bandwidth restrictions such as IoT.
+Applying signatures to a SAD with SAIDs in place of fully expanded nested SAD content enables compact credentials for Domains with bandwidth restrictions such as IoT.
 Consider the following fully expanded credential:

 ```json
 {